A guide to the major sports events of 2019

 The athletics programme included, for the first time, a mixed-gender team format called 'Dynamic New Athletics'.

 When?
 26 July–11 August 2019

-The sporting programme includes the non-Olympic sport of bodybuilding.
+The sporting programme included the non-Olympic sport of bodybuilding.

 When?
 7–20 July 2019

 Australia and New Zealand only made their Pacific Games debuts in 2015.
-The Pacific Games are not an official continental Games, and therefore provide no Olympic qualification berths.
+The Pacific Games are not an official continental Games, and therefore provided no Olympic qualification berths.

 Don't forget to follow the Olympic Channel throughout the year for the latest news and highlights from your favourite sports.